brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 would create Slack channels and Jira projects, so bugs and feature requests would go into Jira, and incidents and discussions would go to Slack.
 At first this worked great.
-Our users were really happy to be able to reach us on slack, and most of them were really motivated to use our tools.
+Our users were really happy to be able to reach us on slack, and most of them were really motivated to use our tools so they would help with pull requests when something was wrong or missing.
 After a while though slack got really busy, and we started directing people towards Jira instead.
 That helped a lot but we weren't getting as much tickets as we would have expected.
 The problem, we later found, was that our users didn't know where to